 This effect also works in reverse; a pulse of electricity to the crystals causes a throbbing of the crystal.
 This throbbing displaces the air around the crystal, and a shockwave is felt near the crystal.

 The latest focused shock wave devices have thousands of crystals that converge the wave pressure to a single point.
-In the old focused piezoelectric shockwave devices, the concentrated energy point was tiny.
+The concentrated energy point was tiny in the old focused piezoelectric shockwave devices.
 This small zone was helpful as they were used to break down tiny kidney stones.

 Unfortunately, this pin size focus wasn't very helpful in sports injury care as the structures are typically 5 - 100 times the size of a classic kidney stone.
 BTL changed the focus point to be larger by arranging the crystals more effectively for orthopaedic conditions.